tmr08c/tmr08c.github.io/content/blog/2022/12/org-roam-node-from-elfeed-entry/index.md

 My current process for creating a new `node` from an `elfeed` entry isn't particularly cumbersome:

 1. I use the shortcut to create a new Org-roam `node`.
 2. I add a `filetags` property to my node and add the tag `article` to the list.
-I am not sure this part of my workflow will stay, but I have been experimenting with tags such as `video` and `article` for content I have consumed, thinking may make it easier to find in the future.
+I am not sure this part of my workflow will stay, but I have been experimenting with tags such as `video` and `article` for content I have consumed, thinking they may make it easier to find the note in the future (for example, I may recall watching a video about a topic, but not the full talk title).
 3. I set the `node`'s title to the title associated with the entry.
 I don't have an elegant way to do this, so I copy the full entry line from the `elfeed-search` buffer, capturing the title, author, and tags.
 When creating the entry, I paste the full line, deleting everything but the title.
 4. I store a link to the `elfeed` entry using `org-store-link` (some magic from DOOM or `elfeed` or something else makes this just work&trade;).
 5. I paste the `elfeed` link into the capture pane for the `node`.